Muro Helped Fossil Rim Flourish Since The Beginning

 “He has worked with and around animals all his life and has a knowing way of doing things that is not only born from experience, but also from a natural ability – call it ‘animal sense,’” Snodgrass said.
 “He is observant, but more than that he seems to be able to interpret what he is observing and turn the information into the right decision.

-“He has found animals we could not find.
+“He has found animals the rest of us could not find.
 He has predicted pregnancies in a wide range of species when we were unsure.

 Muro’s work ethic has remained as consistent as his passion for the job.

-Muro’s supervisor and dear friend is very aware of how much he invests in all things Fossil Rim.
+Muro’s dear friend is very aware of how much he invests in all things Fossil Rim.

 Fossil Rim is undoubtedly better off since Muro decided against returning to his native country.